What steps can I take to confirm my timeshare cancellation?

 Answer:

-Under the Florida Vacation Plan and Time-Sharing Act, purchasers may cancel timeshare contracts within 10 calendar days after the date the contract is signed if the seller is notified of the cancellation in writing.
-Any attempt by the seller to obtain a waiver of the cancellation right is void and of no effect.
-While closing documents may be executed, the closing cannot actually take place until the 10 day cancellation period has expired.
+Under the Florida Vacation Plan and Time-Sharing Act, you can cancel timeshare contracts within 10 calendar days after signing by notifying the seller in writing.
+Any attempt by the seller to waive this cancellation right is void.
+Closing documents cannot be executed until the 10-day cancellation period has ended.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.